Skagway, Alaska

-The Municipality and Borough of Skagway is a first-class borough in Alaska on the Alaska Panhandle.
+The Municipality and Borough of Skagway (Tlingit: Shg̱agwei) is a borough in Alaska on the Alaska Panhandle.
 As of the 2020 census, the population was 1,240, up from 968 in 2010.
-The population doubles in the summer tourist season in order to deal with more than 1,000,000 visitors each year.
+The population doubles in the summer tourist season in order to deal with the large number of summer tourists each year.
 Incorporated as a borough on June 25, 2007, it was previously a city (urban Skagway located at 59°27′30″N 135°18′50″W) in the Skagway-Yakutat-Angoon Census Area (now the Hoonah–Angoon Census Area, Alaska).
 The most populated community is the census-designated place of Skagway.

-The port of Skagway is a popular stop for cruise ships, and the tourist trade is a big part of the business of Skagway.
-The White Pass and Yukon Route narrow gauge railroad, part of the area's mining past, is now in operation purely for the tourist trade and runs throughout the summer months.
-Skagway is also part of the setting for Jack London's book The Call of the Wild, Will Hobbs's book Jason's Gold, and for Joe Haldeman's novel, Guardian.
+Skagway, on the Taiya Inlet, was an important saltwater port during the Klondike Gold Rush.
+The White Pass and Yukon Route narrow gauge railroad, part of the area's mining past, now in operation purely for the tourist trade and running throughout the summer months, has its starting point at the port of Skagway.
+Skagway is a popular stop for cruise ships, and the tourist trade is a big part of the business of Skagway.

+Skagway is also the setting for part of Jack London's book The Call of the Wild, Will Hobbs's book Jason's Gold, and Joe Haldeman's novel, Guardian.
 The John Wayne film North to Alaska (1960) was filmed nearby.

-The name Skagway (historically also spelled Skaguay) is derived from sha-ka-ԍéi, a Tlingit idiom which figuratively refers to rough seas in the Taiya Inlet, which are caused by strong north winds.
+The name Skagway (historically also spelled Skaguay) is the English divergent of sha-ka-ԍéi, a Tlingit idiom which figuratively refers to rough seas in the Taiya Inlet, which are caused by strong north winds.
 (See, "Etymology and the Mythical Stone Woman", below.)

 History

 Etymology and the Mythical Stone Woman

-Skagway was derived from sha-ka-ԍéi, a Tlingit idiom which figuratively refers to rough seas in the Taiya Inlet, that are caused by strong north winds.
-Literally, sha-ka-ԍéi is a gerund (verbal noun) which means pretty woman.
-The gerund was derived from the Tlingit finite verb theme -sha-ka-li-ԍéi, which means, in the case of a woman, to be pretty.
+Skagway is the English adaptation of sha-ka-ԍéi, a Tlingit idiom which figuratively refers to rough seas in the Taiya Inlet, that are caused by strong north winds.
+Literally, sha-ka-ԍéi is a verbal noun which means pretty woman.
+The verbal noun was derived from the Tlingit finite verb theme -sha-ka-li-ԍéi, which means, in the case of a woman, to be pretty.

-The story behind the name is that Sha-ka-ԍéi or Skagway [“Pretty Woman”] was the nickname of Kanagoo, a mythical woman who transformed herself into stone at Skagway bay and who (according to the story) now causes the strong, channeled winds which blow toward Haines, Alaska.
-The rough seas caused by these winds have therefore been referred to by the use of Kanagoo's nickname, Sha-ka-ԍéi or Skagway.
+The story behind the name is that Sha-ka-ԍéi or Skagway ["Pretty Woman"] was the nickname of Kanagoo, a mythical woman who transformed herself into stone at Skagway Bay and who (according to the story) now causes the strong, channeled winds which blow toward Haines, Alaska.
+The rough seas caused by these winds have therefore been referred to figuratively by using Kanagoo's nickname, Sha-ka-ԍéi or Skagway.

-The Kanagoo stone formation is now known as Face Mountain, which is seen from Skagway bay.
+The Kanagoo stone formation is now known as Face Mountain, which is seen from Skagway Bay.
 The Tlingit name for Face Mountain is Kanagoo Yahaayí [Kanagoo's Image/Soul].